 - Tell them what to do

 Here are some ideas for activities that the Story Clubs can do.
 But encourage learners to find their own ideas too.
-Share new ideas on the Community Forum on this website.
+We'd love to hear your ideas too, you can send them to us at firstname.lastname@example.org.

 - Create a weekly story-sharing podcast.